kean/Nuke/README.md

 <a name="h_plugins"></a>
 ### Extensions

-There are a variety extensions available for Nuke some of which are built by the community.
+There is a variety of extensions available for Nuke, some of which are built by the community.

 |Name|Description|
 |--|--|